 A little about my journey with MSC

-I have been facilitating Hakomi mindfulness-based, compassion-centered self-awareness groups since 2006, and worked as a counselor for over 20 years.
-I began training in MSC in 2015 and taught my first 8 week MSC course early in 2017.
+I have been facilitating Hakomi mindfulness-based, compassion-centered self-awareness groups since 2006, and have worked as a counselor/psychotherapist for over 20 years.
+I am enjoying offering Mindful Self-Compassion trainings and supporting people to enjoy an easier, kinder, gentler relationship with themselves.